Genetic Testing for Familial Colorectal Cancer

 - 2 or more family members (first-degree or distant) who have colorectal cancer.

-- Family members that were diagnosed with cancer at a younger age.
+- Family members who were diagnosed with cancer at a younger age.

 In a family with a history of colorectal cancer, the first step may be to test a family member who has had colorectal cancer.
 If that person is found to have a harmful genetic mutation, then other family members can be tested to see if they also have the same mutation.